 - Confidential support at UMD and in Duluth

 - Your study abroad international insurance provider can provide support and help you find local care as needed

-- IPS, The Office of Student Conduct & Conflict Resolution, and your on-site program staff can help you navigate local laws and support regarding sexual misconduct, so don’t hesitate to contact us if you are in need.
+- IPS, The UMD Title IX Coordinator, and your on-site program staff can help you navigate local laws and support regarding sexual misconduct, so don’t hesitate to contact someone if you are in need.
 Please note that these offices are non-confidential resources.

 Use the same common sense while abroad as you would at home.
 Be especially attentive in an unfamiliar environment, crowded subways, train stations, elevators, tourist sites, market places, festivals, and marginal areas of cities.
 If you are walking at night, be aware of your surroundings.
 Avoid areas where there are planned public demonstrations.
 If you must converse in English in a crowded area, be mindful of your volume.
 You do not want to draw unnecessary attention and make yourself a target.
 Do not discuss travel plans or other personal matters with strangers.
 Know pickpocket behavior.
 Thieves often work in teams and jostle you, ask you for directions or the time, point to something spilled on your clothing, or distract you by creating a disturbance.
 Even a child or woman carrying a baby can be a pickpocket.
 Try to look purposeful when you move about.
 If you are lost, act as if you know where you are going.
 If necessary, ask directions from shopkeepers or bus drivers.
 Know how to use a payphone and have the proper foreign change or token on hand.
 If you are confronted, do not fight back.
 Most possessions are replaceable, but your safety is not.